-Together, let's reconsider the stigma of mental health issues and empower people to get the help they need.
+Together, let's challenge the stigma of mental health issues and empower people to get the help they need.

 Without fear of judgement, seclusion, or bias.

-By introducing people to the outdoor environment, we can help prevent and sustain mental health issues and provide a community where people can get support.
+By introducing people to the outdoor environment, we can help prevent and support mental health issues and provide a community where people can get support.